iancaragol/with/content/posts/colombia/index.md

 We were staying in a little shack on the beach that was quite nice.
 It was a straw shake with beds and that was it.
 No running water, a single lightbulb, and a towel.
 It was right on the beach and had an amazing view of the sunset.
 We saw in the beach, soaked up the sun, and had fresh fish from another shack nearby for dinner.
 After the sun had set, we hopped in a boat and drove up the coast with a few other people to checkout a lagoon that was full of bioluminescence capable plankton.
 It was one of those experiences where you feel like you're on another planet and something you never forget.
 As our boat drove into the lagoon, there was a glowing trail of neon blue in the water behind us.
 Once we got into the center of the lagoon, we hopped in the water and got to swim around under the moonlight.
 As you kicked your legs, moved your arms, or dragged your fingers through the water, a glowing blue trail would follow.
 Any movement activated the plankton and they let out a trail of light.
 It was honestly so incredible that words really won't do it any justice.

 The next day, we ran into a bit of a snafu trying to leave the beach.
 It turns out that since most of the beach doesn't have electricity, there are no ATMs.
 We had run out of money and didn't have anyway to pay for our dirt bike rides back to the pickup point.
 The teenagers could kind of understand what we were saying and suggested that they just take us all the way into town when they did a "cooler run" (for food) and we could go with them.
 They would even take us to an ATM.
 So a little while later, we were flying through the trees, and then on roadways on the back of two dirt bikes driven by teenagers with all our packs.

+We made it back into the city of Cartagena in once piece (surprisingly) and we gave the boys some cash for the ride.

+They were incredibly kind and willing to help us out when we got into a pickle.
+They didn't know us at all, we couldn't speak the same language, but they understood we were in trouble, and they went out of their way to give us help.

+Moments like these are really what I think traveling is all about.
+Whether its missing a train, getting off the bus at the wrong stop in the middle of nowhere / climbing into someones car, or running out of money and flying through the costal jungle on the back of some kid's dirt bike... travel is always an *adventure*.
+The best part of that adventure is when you inadvertent get yourself into *some shit* and you have to figure your way out either with your own cunning, the help of strangers, or a little bit of each 😉.

 ---